 A great termite inspection starts with a termite technician who has a keen eye and sound knowledge of termite habits.
 Technology is great, but it has to be used correctly.
 You cannot beat the experience and professionalism of our team of trained and certified termite inspectors.
 Every inspection starts with a thorough visual termite inspection inside and outside your home.
 Inside, we will use a timber knocker, thermal imaging camera and a moisture meter to detect any termite activity.
 A good termite inspector will know what he has found and can recommend the treatments and protection plans for your home.

 Every termite inspection we do will includes the use of a thermal imaging camera

-Results Termite and Pest Control Services is one of the leaders for using the latest technology and techniques.
+Results Termite and Pest Control Services are one of the leaders for using the latest technology and techniques.
 We are one of the few termite companies who back all our visual inspections with the use of a thermal camera.
 This is part of our standard inspection service and there is no additional charge for this service.
 The thermal camera can detect termite activity hidden within walls or bathroom tiles, which a normal inspection will not detect.
 So, if there is an area in your home that may be harbouring termites, we will use the thermal camera to confirm their presence – then we get to work to eradicate the termites.

-Across the thermal imaging pictures you can see the large temperature difference
+Across the thermal imaging pictures, you can see the large temperature difference.